What are the hot things to do in Los Cabos? Best airport transfer companies? Where should you stay? Fab restaurants? Is there Uber?

 Do beachy things:

-Watch whales.
+Also watch whales.
 Take a sunset cruise.
 Go surfing.
-And more...
+Discover the best water sports and water activities in Cabo for water lovers!
+And more…

 On Thursday nights, check out the free Art Walk in San Jose del Cabo.
 It’s loads of fun!
 Meet the artists over a glass of wine handed out at many of the art galleries.
 And check out eye-catching paintings and sculptures.